This post may contain affiliate links. Please see my disclosure policy for details.

 The call to prayer or Azan at sunset time is a beautiful time of day.
 Watching the lights of the city turn on, with the sound of all that positive energy filling the air over the city was breathtaking.
 It really can’t be missed anywhere you are from Morocco.

-Riad Fes have an epic drinks menu and happy hour deals at certain times of the day.
+Riad Fes has an epic drinks menu and happy hour deals at certain times of the day.
 I decided to treat myself to half a bottle of Rosé wine from the menu.
-I was shocked when it came in it’s own ice bucket!
+I was shocked when it came in its own ice bucket!